 1) Using the Bank (bad idea!)

 Insert a table of the pros and cons when it comes to sending via the bank vs a currency specialist when you need to send money.

 |Banks||Safe, and convenient||Rates can be as poor as much as 4% when compared to currency specialists.
 Banks also hide their fee within the rate of exchange.No guidance on currency exchange ratesSystems can be clunky and inefficient|

-Some provide transparent pricing models, offering the interbank exchange rate with no hidden fees.
+Some provide transparent pricing models, offering the interbank exchange rate to be visible online prior to booking with no additional hidden fees.

 Dedicated industry professional that lives and breathes the foreign exchange market on hand for guidance when you are readySome offer online platforms to transfer money quickly and offer phone in dealing desks

 Registered or Authorised with the Financial Conduct Authority and must safeguard client money

 Some currency specialists although provide cheaper rates than the bank will not continuously offer consistent spreads and complete transparency.

 Unless you have access to the interbank exchange rate to work out your calculations before booking or a fully transparent fee structure then avoid these types of currency specialists.

 Once you have decided on the type of financial institution that you would like to send money with, you will need to go through the following steps: